WHITE GOSHAWK

 Arguably the nearest place (on its home range) to see a bird of prey bedecked entirely in the whitest feathers is the foothills of the mountain.

-They fly here, hunt here and nest here—on their own defined territories.
-Look around sandstone cliffs and while within a blackwood forest on every eastern flank and you may see a magnificent, paper-jet coloured hawk Accipiter novaehollandiae, literally Sharp shinned hawk of New Holland.
+They fly here, hunt and nest here—on their own defined territories.
+Look around sandstone cliffs and while within a blackwood forest on every eastern flank and you may see this magnificent, paper-jet coloured hawk Accipiter novaehollandiae, literally Sharp shinned hawk of New Holland.
 Colloquially: a white goshawk.
-Back to Science: a white morph of a grey goshawk.
-Your choice.
+[Back to Science: a white morph of a grey goshawk.
+Your choice.]

 For thousands of years, the goshawk were never caught, hunted or eaten even if found dead.
 The colonial day of infamy is 1804.
 Robert ‘Bobby’ Knopwood was informed of the existence of the aninmal and went to the spot, waited, and as soon as he saw one in the sky, took aim and fired.
-And kunanyi’s first, lutruwitta’s first, white goshawk fell shot to the forest floor dead, and thrilled at his prowess taking the broken, besmirched and slavered body from the mouth of his dog, this work of art, Robert, Reverend Robert Knopwood rode home and thence almost immediately dispatched himself with the specimen to the outpost lieutenant’s tent; where after being admitted Knopwood unwrapped the bird and presented it to the governor.
-That night, before sliding alone into his bed, writing by hand in black ink onto the unlined white page of one of the hard, black exercise books he used for his daily diary, as the event of the day, Knopwood wrote “Shot a white horn.”
+And kunanyi’s first, lutruwitta’s first, white goshawk fell shot to the forest floor dead.
+Thrilled at his prowess, taking the broken, besmirched and slavered body from the mouth of his dog—this work of art—Robert, Reverend Robert Knopwood rode home and thence almost immediately dispatched himself with the specimen to the outpost lieutenant’s tent; where after being admitted Knopwood unwrapped the bird and presented it to the governor.
+That night, before sliding alone into his bed, writing by hand in Indian ink onto the unlined white page of one of the hard, black exercise books he used for his daily diary, as the event of the day, Knopwood wrote “Shot a white hork.”
 Cynics might ask, what happened to the bird in the tent?
 “Did the Governor order it gutted and stuffed or cooked on the spot?”

 Never common, now rare and threatened, in the 2020s Bob Brown put out a media statement describing how he had recently marvelled at a female white goshawk with fierce red eyes which stood above his head in a Tasmanian forest and looked straight at him with a pulverising look.
 That this, with the imminent threat faced by the bird, inspired an essay on the raptor and the world, and, secondly, Brown declared that he—to stop old-growth forests being hacked down—would stand in direct defence of the bird and stood prepared to go to jail just for doing that.
 He wrote: ‘They depend on the forest, and one thing we can’t get away from is that: If you take away their nesting sites, you take away the birds.
 No nest, no bird.’